 If you’re not sure if we can help, phone us on 0300 123 9 123.
 Just let us know if you’d like us to call you back.
 We record and monitor phone calls to help improve our service.

-Before we can look into your complaint, the business needs to have a chance to sort things out.
-So first of all, get in touch with them to explain what’s happened – and how you want things put right.
+First of all, give the business the chance to sort things out.
+Get in touch with them to explain what’s happened – and how you want things put right.

-The business has eight weeks to give their final answer to your complaint.
-If you’re not happy with how things turn out – or you don't get an answer within eight weeks – we'll see how we can help.
+The business has eight weeks to give their “final response” to your complaint.
+If you’re not happy with how things turn out – or you don't get an answer within eight weeks – let us know.

 You’ll need to contact us within six months of the business’s final response – either over the phone or by visiting our website.
 We’ll need to know:

-If we think there's just been a misunderstanding – or the business's response to your complaint is fair – we’ll explain why.
-But if we decide the business has done something wrong, we'll tell them to put things right.
+If we think there's just been a misunderstanding – or you haven’t lost out – we’ll explain why.
+But if we decide you’ve been treated unfairly, we'll tell the business to put things right.